scuzzydude/asimov/asimov.md

 I don't know how June Scobee identified that I was a good candidate to learn how to code.

-I suspect if you ran the same studies to identify kids who'd be good engineers in the 1980s on kids from the 2020's, it would result in a much broader candidate pool.
+I suspect if you ran the same studies to identify kids who'd be good engineers in the 1980's on kids from the 2020's, it would result in a much broader candidate pool.
 How could it not?
-We give very young children digital devices to play games with, sometimes before they can talk or walk.
+We give very young children digital devices to play games with, sometimes before they can walk or talk.

 It could be some kids are good at games because they have an innate talent, like some kids can learn to juggle.
 I doubt it.
 Video games are designed by people who like to play games, so there's a level of insight you can gain from that.